libktx/ktx/tiled/README.md

 - `contains(layerName: String)`: works as the `in` operator.
 - `layer(layerName: String)`: returns the layer or throws a `MissingLayerException` in case the layer does not exist.

-Inlined `forEachMapObject` extension method allows to iterate over all `MapObject` instances present on the chosen map layer.
+Inlined `forEachMapObject` extension method iterates over all `MapObject` instances present on the chosen map layer.

-Inlined `forEachLayer` extension method allows to iterate over all `MapLayer` instances of a specific type to execute a certain function on them.
+Inlined `forEachLayer` extension method iterates over all `MapLayer` instances of a specific type to execute a certain function on them.

 ### `MapLayers` and `MapObjects`